PICABench: How Far Are We from Physically Realistic Image Editing?: Experiment

-\textbf{Video data helps physics learning.} Fine-tuning \textsc{Flux.1-Kontext} on our \textsc{PICA-100K} dataset yields consistent improvements across multiple dimensions of physical realism.
+\textbf{Video data helps physics learning.} Fine-tuning on our \textsc{PICA-100K} dataset yields consistent improvements across multiple dimensions of physical realism.
 As shown in Appendix~\ref{supp:sec:morevis}, our model consistently produces more physically plausible results, while other models often exhibit unrealistic lighting effects, implausible object deformations, or invalid state changes.
-Quantitative results in Tab.~\ref{tab:ablation_data_gpt5_superficial} further support this: our fine-tuned model achieves a +1.71\% improvement in overall accuracy over the base model.
-In addition, it demonstrates better overall physical consistency, improving from 24.57db to 25.23db.
+Quantitative results in Tab.~\ref{tab:ablation_data_gpt5_superficial} further support this.
+For Flux.1-Kontext, our fine-tuned model achieves a +1.71\% improvement in overall accuracy over the base model.
+In addition, it demonstrates better overall physical consistency, improving from 24.57dB to 25.23dB.
+Notably, we also observe similar gains on Qwen-Image-Edit: fine-tuning on PICA-100K improves overall accuracy from 58.29\% to 62.13\%, pushing an open-source backbone beyond 60.
+Overall consistency also improves significantly, increasing from 19.43dB to 21.91dB.
 These findings suggest that synthetic supervision signals derived from videos can effectively enhance a model’s capacity for physics-aware image editing.
 They also validate the effectiveness of our video-to-image data generation pipeline in capturing diverse and complex physical phenomena.
 However, we observe a slight drop in global state transition accuracy and causality consistency, possibly due to limitations in directly using first and last frames of a video to represent meaningful state changes.
 We plan to explore more fine-grained strategies to extract temporal context and leverage intermediate frames.

 We also experimented with using real video data to construct an image editing dataset.
 Following the data pipeline of UniReal~\citep{chen2025unireal}, we employed Miradata~\citep{ju2024miradata} to generate 400K edited images (MIRA400K) and trained the model under the same settings.
 However, as shown in Tab.~\ref{tab:ablation_data_gpt5_superficial}, the model trained on MIRA400K performed even worse in overall accuracy.
 This further demonstrates the efficiency and effectiveness of our proposed data generation pipeline.